Capacitor issues galore.

 Picture showing what a blown capacitor looks like on a default Samsung power board.
 You’ll note the two in the middle (typically 820uf 25v capacitors) are the ones that are bulging or popped, leaking corrosive material all over the cap or board giving that ‘rusted out’ look to it all.

-A month prior I services 3 more Samsung monitors this very way.
+A month prior I service 3 more Samsung monitors this very way.
 And I will say that in a default capacitor variety pack an 820uf capacitor is not all that common, especially at 25v) So what does any good tech do?
 They substitute.

 Original Samsung LCD capacitor configuration running parallel on the power board traces: